hyundai-robotics/doc-cooperation/2-system-setting/1-install/2-network-config.md

 <br>

 - Connection method
-Connect one end of a UTP cable (Direct) to the universal network socket of the ${cont_model}COM module and the other end to the network hub.
+Connect one of the COM module's network sockets (LAN 1–3) to the general-purpose network using a UTP cable (direct), and connect the other end to the network hub.
 Up to 4 units can be connected to the hub this way.
 If connecting two robots without a hub, use a network UTP CROSS cable and connect it to the universal network sockets.